datacamp-content-public/courses-introduction-to-keras-in-python-miguel-esteban/slides/chapter_1_4aa97343ec6ed6da2044ce7c1bf8ab70.md

 `@script`
 You will use binary classification when you want to solve problems which consist of predicting whether an observation belongs to one of two possible classes.
-For instance distinguishing between fraudulent or non fraudulent clients, swimming or running, if a picture shows a cat or a dog, if someone will survive or die, etc. A simple binary classification problem could consist in learning the boundaries to separate the blue from the red circles as shown in the image.
+For instance distinguishing between fraudulent or non fraudulent clients, swimming or running, telling whether picture shows a cat or a dog, if someone will survive or die, etc. A simple binary classification problem could consist in learning boundaries to separate blue from the red circles as shown in the image.

 ---